East/West (Fargo): Plot

 The episode is presented in black and white.
 Omie Sparkman (Corey Hendrix) has kidnapped a Fadda henchman named Aldo Abruzo (Joel Reitsma), who discloses that Calamita (Gaetano Bruno) is pursuing Satchel (Rodney L. Jones III) and Rabbi (Ben Whishaw) to Liberal, Kansas.
 He stops at a gas station, where the attendant claims that it is the only one in the area, indicating that Calamita will certainly stop there at some point.
 Omie is told by the attendant that he can wait at the station if he helps to finish repainting it; he releases Aldo from the trunk and orders him to help.
 During a break, Aldo tries to escape when a lone car arrives, forcing Omie to kill him.
 When the car pulls up, it is revealed that Calamita is its driver.

 One day before, Rabbi is driving Satchel to safety in Liberal.
-They stay at a boarding house that's been divided into two sections of "East" and "West" by the two feuding sisters who own it, with Rabbi choosing the West section that abides by the New Testament.
+They stay at a boarding house that has been divided into two sections of "East" and "West" by the two feuding sisters who own it, with Rabbi choosing the West section that abides by the New Testament.
 Rabbi leaves to find money he had left in town years prior, only to find that the spot has been replaced after being left abandoned for so long, thus losing all of the money he had left.
 In their room, Satchel finds a terrier named "Rabbit" and decides to adopt it.
-When Rabbi brings Satchel into town the next day, they run into a few civilians, including a police officer who almost draws his gun on Satchel, and a man who laments finishing a billboard he was hired to paint, as he will find himself jobless once he's done.
+When Rabbi brings Satchel into town the next day, they run into a few civilians, including a police officer who almost draws his gun on Satchel, and a man who laments finishing a billboard he was hired to paint, as he will find himself jobless once he is done.